SmrtShopper/smart-shopper/README.md

       much simpler and more enjoyable (and less prone to error with forgetting about items expiring).

 4. Features:
+Five Required Features
-  - Persistent storage of a person’s data
+  - Server-side data persistence with MySQL
-  - Client-side storage of user's shopping list so she can leave the webpage and come back to find her cart still there
+  - Client-side data persistence: store user's shopping list so he/she can leave the webpage and come back to find the cart still there
+  - Front-end framework including Bootstrap, React, Backbone.js, AngularJS
+  - Reporting of money spent on groceries using charts and graphs: distribution of money spent on different types of goods, money spent over time
+  - Email or push notifications about expiring goods (milk, fruit, eggs, etc.)
+Extra Features
   - Mobile and web optimized sites
-  - Voice recognition - some type of input to start listening, adds to grocery list
-  - Email notifications about expiring goods (milk, fruit, eggs, etc.) either use average age of products or allow user to input expiration date
+  - Voice recognition - some type of input to start listening, adds to grocery list either use average age of products or allow user to input expiration date
-  - Reporting of money spent on groceries using charts and graphs
-  - Distribution of money spent on different types of goods
-  - Money spent over time
-Pick Five:
-  - Server-side data persistence (e.g., with PostgreSQL, MongoDB, MySQL)
-  - Client-side data persistence with either local storage or web SQL
-  - Front-end framework including Bootstrap, React, Backbone.js, AngularJS
-  - Reporting with charts and graphs
-  - Send emails, SMSes, or push notifications
 5. Data
   - Mock data will be used to store the groceries and their corresponding prices/average dates of expiration/etc.